maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 | 3.2.4   | Added feature to update all datasets at once|
 | 3.2.6   | Small bug fix |
 | 4.0.0   | Added Service Principal support  |
+| new | Added posibility to add a security group to a workspace, output variables